adityasapate/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Experienced Professional in Strategy & Planning, Sales, Cost Analysis, Team Management with a backbone of Technology.
+- name:
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Experienced Professional in Strategy & Planning, Sales, Cost Analysis, Team Management with a backbone of Technology.

 interests:
 - Artificial Intelligence